Macca1511/website-tech-test/README.md

 Unfortunately I wasn't able to get the cross browser testing to run locally but would fix this issue with more time.

 The tests currently add ```WebDriverWait``` in the step definition files.
-This was done to counteract the fact the website takes a while to load but through further iterations and better performance these wait can be removed.
+This was done to counteract the fact the website takes a while to load but through further iterations and better performance these waits can be removed.